johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

   weighted.
 - **Constants** :math:`C` **and** :math:`T_k`: These two constant allow for changing the importance of the context in a weighted context based search.
-  The edge weights for context based search are calculated in the following
+  For any edge :math:`e`, the weight :math:`w_e` for context based search is calculated in the following way:
-  way:

 .. math::
     w_e = -C \cdot \log\left(\frac{\text{refcount}}{\text{total} + T_k}\right)

-where :math:`refcount` is the number of references with the associated MeSH ID(s) that are supporting edge :math:`e` and total is the total number of references supporting edge :math:`e`.
+where `refcount` is the number of references with the associated MeSH ID(s) that are supporting edge :math:`e` and `total` is the total number of references supporting edge :math:`e`.

 Statement Types to *Exclude*